Most commands in this reference share these common flags:

 Examples

-outlit facts acme.com
+outlit facts list acme.com

 # Pipe for processing

-outlit facts acme.com --json | jq '.items[] | select(.severity == "HIGH")'
+outlit facts list acme.com --json | jq '.facts[] | select(.severity == "HIGH")'

 JSON Response